projectcalico/calico/v2.4/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 kubeadm init --pod-network-cidr=192.168.0.0/16
 ```

-#### Configuring your BGP topology
+#### Configuring your BGP topology (optional)

-After installing Calico, you may update the peering configuration using `calicoctl`.
+Some users running at high scale or on-premise may want to update Calico's BGP peering configuration using `calicoctl`.
 For example,
-you may wish to turn off the full note-to-node mesh and configure a pair of redundant route reflectors.
+you may wish to turn off the full node-to-node mesh and configure a pair of redundant route reflectors.

 See the [Configuring BGP Peers guide]({{site.baseurl}}/{{page.version}}/usage/configuration/bgp) for details on using `calicoctl`
 to configure your topology.